-Note: Any PhD student who gives access to unauthorised users to any lab is at risk of being banned from working.
+Note: Any research student who gives unauthorised users access to any lab is at risk of being banned from working.

-11. SLIPS AND TRIPS
+12. SLIPS AND TRIPS

 - The main walkways should be kept clear of objects and there should be no trailing cables.
-If it is absolutely necessary to have trailing cables, they should be covered with a suitable ramp or rubber cable protector. - Any spills should be cleared immediately and properly.
-(Contact spill team if necessary).
+If it is absolutely necessary to have trailing cables, they should be covered with a suitable ramp or rubber cable protector. - Any spills should be cleared immediately and properly. (contact spill team if necessary).

-12. OBSERVATION CARDS
+13. OBSERVATION CARDS

-Observation Cards can be found in wall holders along the ground floor corridors.
+- Observation Cards can be found in wall holders along the ground floor corridors.
 They are to be used by everyone, staff, students and visitors.
 They are used to identify and record potential hazards or diversions from correct practices.
 The cards make staff aware of training or facilities that need improvement.
 Please use these cards to record observations of good safety behaviour, observations of unsafe behaviour or safety suggestions.
 If you see a potential hazard you must take action to resolve it.
 Get assistance from staff if required.
-Once a potential hazard has been mitigated you can then record it on an Observation Card.

-- Observation Cards SHOULD NOT be used to record an accident or near miss. - Further information and guidelines can be found at Health & Safety | School of Engineering | The University of Aberdeen (abdn.ac.uk).
+Once a potential hazard has been mitigated you can then record it on an Observation Card. - Observation Cards SHOULD NOT be used to record an accident or near miss. - Further information and guidelines can be found at Health & Safety | School of Engineering | The University of Aberdeen (abdn.ac.uk).

-13. ACCIDENT / NEAR MISS REPORTING (See folder in lab.)
+14. ACCIDENT / NEAR MISS REPORTING (See folder in lab.)

 Any accident or near miss must be reported as soon as possible following the incident - see Health and Safety | StaffNet | The University of Aberdeen (abdn.ac.uk).
 The accident or near miss report should be completed and submitted by a responsible person.
 This may be the Supervisor or Manager of the injured person, the person responsible for the area where the incident occurred, or the first aider involved in attending to the incident.
 The form may also be completed by the person involved in the incident.
-A copy of the completed form must be sent to the University Safety Adviser within 48 hours.